jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

     (i) under section 67 or 86D; or
     (ii)
-    (iii) by the pre-1990 forest land allocation plan; or (d) fails to provide information to the EPA or any other person when required to do so under the ETS participant provisions; or
+    (iii) by the pre-1990 forest land allocation plan; or (ca) fails to keep records as required by section 182CD or 190KP; or (d) fails to provide information to the EPA or any other person when required to do so under the ETS participant provisions; or
   (e) provides altered, false, incomplete, or misleading information (including emissions returns) to the Minister or the EPA or any other person in respect of a matter in the ETS participant provisions.
 (2) Every person who commits an offence against subsection (1) is liable on conviction to—